An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

-\begin{definition} A (saturated) \emph{$m$-complicial set} is a marked simplicial set having the right lifting property against all elementary anodyne extensions. \end{definition}
+\begin{definition} An \emph{$m$-complicial set} is a marked simplicial set having the right lifting property against all elementary anodyne extensions. \end{definition}

-As demonstrated in \cite{loubaton2022n}, $m$-complicial sets are a model for $(\infty,m)$-categories.
-For example, $0$-complicial sets and $1$-complicial sets are essentially the same as Kan complexes and quasicategories respectively.
-The word \emph{saturated} refers to the fact that (as in \cite{ozornova2020model}) we have included the ``saturation extension'' as part of our elementary anodyne extensions.
-These are not always included and play a role similar to the saturated localization of the inductive model structure considered in \cref{subsec:saturation}.
-See also \cite{riehl2018complicial} for a more general discussion of saturation for complicial sets.
+\begin{remark} In the definition of complicial sets, we have included the "saturation extension" as part of our elementary anodyne extensions.
+These are not always included and play a role similar to the saturated localization of the inductive left semi-model structure considered in \cref{subsec:saturation}.
+See also \cite{riehl2018complicial} for a more general discussion of saturation for complicial sets. \end{remark}

+As demonstrated in \cite{loubaton2022n}, $m$-complicial sets are a model for $(\infty, m)$-categories.
+For example, $0$-complicial sets and $1$-complicial sets are essentially the same as Kan complexes and quasicategories, respectively.

-\begin{theorem}[Verity \cite{verity2008weak}, Riehl \cite{riehl2018complicial}, Ozornova-Rovelli \cite{ozornova2020model}] There is a model structure on $\strat$ where cofibrations are all monomorphisms, and acyclic cofibrations are generated by elementary anodyne extension.
-Fibrant objects of this structure are the (saturated) $m$-complicials sets.
-We denote $\strat^m$ the category $\strat$ endowed with this model structure. \end{theorem}
+\begin{theorem}[Verity \cite{verity2008weak}, Riehl \cite{riehl2018complicial}, Ozornova-Rovelli \cite{ozornova2020model}] There is a model structure on $\strat$, which we will call the \emph{Verity} model structure, where the cofibrations are all monomorphisms, and the acyclic cofibrations are generated by elementary anodyne extensions.
+Fibrant objects of this model structure are the $m$-complicial sets.
+We denote $\mstrat_V$ the category $\strat$ endowed with this model structure. \end{theorem}

 We will use the join to define the adjunction between stratified simplicial sets and marked $\infty$-categories.